Create and Protect your own Family Traditions

 Family traditions are an important part of our culture and it’s in those traditions that we often share many special memories, and Christmas

 is one of those times.
-However if your family has traditions, such as obligations that stress you out or that you don’t truly enjoy, feel free to break up with them and craft your own new traditions with your family.
+However, if your family has traditions, such as obligations that stress you out or that you don’t truly enjoy, feel free to break up with them.
+It’s important to know how to create your own Christmas family traditions!

 Make a List